-Grid reference of site:
+Grid reference of site: -

-Site ID:
+Site ID: -

 Questions about your land

 1. Have you seen a hedgehog on your land in the last year?
 Yes No

 2. Do you use any pesticides?
 Yes No

 3. Do you use any molluscicides?
 Yes No

 4. Do you use tunnel traps to kill stoats / weasels / rats?
 Yes No

 Contact details

-If possible, we would like to record your details so that we can contact y ou:
+If possible, we would like to record your details so that we can contact you:

-a) To inform you of the results of the study, and b) To possibly arrange a follow-up survey in the future to see how have changed in the intervening period ehog popu ulation s may
+- a) To inform you of the results of the study, and - b) To possibly arrange a follow-up survey in the future to see how hedgehog populations may have changed in the intervening period

-You do not have to give us your contact details if you do not wish to do o so.
+You do not have to give us your contact details if you do not wish to do so.

 Your information will not be divulged to any third party.

-If you are happy to be contacted by the project's partner organisations (University of Reading, People's Trust for Endangered Species, British He please tick the box below, fill out your details and sign this form: •
+If you are happy to be contacted by the project's partner organisations (Nottingham Trent University, University of Reading, People's Trust for Endangered Species, British Hedgehog Preservation Society) please tick the box below, fill out your details and sign this form:

 I am happy to be contacted about this project

 Name:

+Address:

 Email:

-Address:

 Signature:

-In addition, the partner organisations may also wish to contact you about some they are involved in.
-If you are happy to be contacted about these other project
+In addition, the partner organisations may also wish to contact you about some of the other related work that they are involved in.
+If you are happy to be contacted about these other project, via email or post, please tick the box below.

-I am happy to be contacted about other related work
+I am happy to be contacted about other related work $\ \ \Box$

-Thank you very much for your time and h nelp
+Thank you very much for your time and help